 Am I Covered?

 Comprehensive insurance takes care of damage to cars from things out of your control, such as falling trees or objects.
-You’ll only need to pay the comprehensive deductible and your insurer will cover the rest up to your coverage limits.
-If damages are so severe that repair costs exceed your limits, you’ll pay out of pocket for the rest.
+You’ll only need to pay the deductible and your insurer will cover the rest up to your limits.
+If damages are so severe that repair costs exceed these limits, you’ll pay out of pocket for the rest.

 Comprehensive covers damage from:

 Note: only drivers with comprehensive coverage will be covered if a tree falls on their car.
-You’ll have to pay for all repairs if you only have liability insurance.
-Comprehensive coverage costs extra to add to your policy.
-Be sure to compare quotes from several insurers to find the best rate.
+You’ll have to pay for all repairs if you only have liability coverage.

 Does It Matter Who the Tree Belongs To?